Azure/aztfmigrate/readme.md

 Usage: azurerm-restapi-to-azurerm [--version] [--help] <command> [<args>]

 Available commands are:
-    migrate    Migrate azurerm-restapi resources to azurerm resources in current working directory plan       Show azurerm-restapi resources which can migrate to azurerm resources in current working directory version    Displays the version of the migration tool
+    migrate    Migrate azapi resources to azurerm resources in current working directory plan       Show azapi resources which can migrate to azurerm resources in current working directory version    Displays the version of the migration tool
 ```

 1. Run `azurerm-restapi-to-azurerm plan` under your terraform working directory,
-   it will list all resources that can be migrated from `azurerm-restapi` provider to `azurerm` provider.
+   it will list all resources that can be migrated from `azapi` provider to `azurerm` provider.
    The Terraform addresses listed in file `azurerm-restapi-to-azurerm.ignore` will be ignored during migration.
 ```
-2022/01/25 14:34:46 [INFO] searching azurerm-restapi_resource & azurerm-restapi_patch_resource...
+2022/01/25 14:34:46 [INFO] searching azapi_resource & azapi_patch_resource...
 2022/01/25 14:34:55 [INFO]

 The tool will perform the following actions:

-The following resources will be migrated: azurerm-restapi_resource.test2 will be replaced with azurerm_automation_account azurerm-restapi_patch_resource.test will be replaced with azurerm_automation_account
+The following resources will be migrated: azapi_resource.test2 will be replaced with azurerm_automation_account azapi_patch_resource.test will be replaced with azurerm_automation_account

-The following resources can't be migrated: azurerm-restapi_resource.test: input properties not supported: [], output properties not supported: [identity.principalId, identity.type, identity.tenantId]
+The following resources can't be migrated: azapi_resource.test: input properties not supported: [], output properties not supported: [identity.principalId, identity.type, identity.tenantId]

 The following resources will be ignored in migration:
    ```
 2. Run `azurerm-restapi-to-azurerm migrate` under your terraform working directory,
-   it will migrate above resources from `azurerm-restapi` provider to `azurerm` provider,
+   it will migrate above resources from `azapi` provider to `azurerm` provider,
    both terraform configuration and state.
    The Terraform addresses listed in file `azurerm-restapi-to-azurerm.ignore` will be ignored during migration.